 A typical example would be for a misbehaving peer monitoring sensor to report false alarms to the BS.
-The impact of false positives can be mitigated for example by requiring the source of an alarm to append its identity -according to a protocol that could allow identity verification.
-The BS could maintain and increment a tally for those nodes that falsely reported an alarm.
-Hence, the BS could take the appropriate action to isolate the misbehaving sensor if the tally exceeds a certain threshold.
-Note that this solution also requires a mechanism to identify false alarms.
+The impact of false positives can be mitigated for example by requiring the source of an alarm to append (in a verifiable and secure way) its identity.
+The BS could maintain and increment a tally for those nodes that falsely reported an alarm and could take the appropriate action to isolate the misbehaving sensor if the tally exceeds a certain threshold.
+Note that this solution also requires a mechanism to understand if an alarm is false.
 Further, peer monitors could also be the target of attacks.
 For example, a threat could be posed by a contributor sensor trying to control its transmission power with the goal to circumvent the peer monitor; this can be done by modulating the transmission power such that the signal would be strong enough to be overheard by a peer monitoring set, but too weak to be received by the true aggregator.
 Though this would require the misbehaving node to know exactly the transmission power required to reach each of its neighboring nodes, we consider this attack feasible.
 However, this attack would still be detected based on our protocol, since peer monitoring nodes verify the result of the computation performed by the aggregator, which will not match with the locally computed value.
 Even if the identification of the misbehaving node is difficult, an alarm will be raised to inform the BS of the inconsistency of the aggregated data.

 A more sophisticated attack can be mounted when multiple nodes collude.
 For example, suppose an aggregator u_a and all the nodes in W_a are corrupted.
 The aggregator could inject bogus data in the network.
-The aggregation protocol presented in this paper is inherently d - 1 resilient to collusion attacks, where d is the size of the smallest peer monitor set.
+The aggregation protocol presented in this paper is inherently d-1 resilient to collusion attacks, where d is the size of the smallest peer monitor set.
 If at least one sensor in the set is not corrupted, it can still notify the BS of the anomalies perceived during each protocol execution.

-6.4 Scalability issues
+D. Scalability issues